chipgarner/air-pms7003/README.md

 a lot more portable if I had a Pi Zero.

 This program can also display PMS 2.5 on an Adafruit PiOLED - 128x32 Mini OLED (https://www.adafruit.com/product/3527).
-If you are using the display see the instructions at the bottom below.
-This display uses I2C and 5 volt power; several similar
-Pi compatible displays should work with minor modifictions.
+If you are using the display see the instructions below.
+This display uses I2C and 5 volt power; several similar Pi compatible displays should work with minor modifictions.

 It can publish MQTT messages and works with ThingsBoard.cloud